marcus-sa/swarmdb.js/README.md

 ```bash
 > npm install swarmdb.js
 ```
-Note that since web3 module might have some [issues](https://github.com/ethereum/web3.js/issues/966) to be installed at a latest version, you had better install it manually right now.
+Note that since web3 module might have some [issues](https://github.com/ethereum/web3.js/issues/966) to be installed at a latest version, it's recommended to install it manually right now.
 ```bash
 > npm install web3@1.0.0-beta.26
 ```